SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 What if there are two plaintiffs or three docket numbers?
 Or multiples of any other item?

+This program can hanlde plural values.
 If we want to talk about more than one "plaintiff", we can say which plaintiff we mean - the first one, the second one, the third one, and so on.
 We add a number as part of our prefix.

 Label to use in the PDF | When to use it
 ------------------------|-----------------------------------